 The statement above is an example of inductive reasoning.
-Since the first marble from the bag was black, the second was black and the third was black the conclusion reached is that all the marbles in the bag are black.
+Since the first marble from the bag was black, the second was black, and the third was black, the conclusion reached is that all the marbles in the bag are black.
 Unless there were only those three marbles in the bag, this conclusion may not be true.

-“I counted five or six people with green eyes; therefore all the people have green eyes.”
+“I counted five or six people with green eyes; therefore all of the people have green eyes.”

 This statement is an example of inductive generalization which uses evidence about a limited number of things to make an overall assumption of most things of that type.
 The authentication of this type of a statement depends on the number of things used to make the assumption and the total number of things.

 “Sam is a bus driver.
-All drivers drive at 30km an hour, therefore Sam drives at 30 km an hour.”
+All drivers drive at 30 mph, therefore Sam drives at 30 mph.”

 “John and David are brothers.
 John likes to eat Pizza and Hamburgers.
 David likes to eat Pizza.
 Therefore, one assumes that David also likes to eat Hamburgers.”

-This statement is an example of an argument from analogy which begins by the noting of two or more properties and drawing the conclusion that they must share some more additional properties.
+This statement is an example of an argument from analogy, which begins by the noting of two or more properties and drawing the conclusion that they must share some additional properties.

-“All the kids in the park can jump; therefore, her kid can jump also.”
+“All the kids in the park can jump; therefore, Ilene’s kid can jump also.”

 This statement is an example of simple induction.
-These types of statements begin with evidence of a group and leads to a conclusion about an individual just like this statement as it starts with all kinds but comes down to applying that assumption to “Ilene’s kid,” which is one specific child.
+These types of statements begin with evidence of a group and leads to a conclusion about an individual.
+This statement begins with an assumption about all kids, then comes down to applying that assumption to “Ilene’s kid,” which is one specific child.

 “Around 80 percent of the girls wore heels, Jane is a girl.
-Therefore, she wore heels.”
+Therefore, Jane wore heels.”

 This statement is an example of a strong inductive statement.